kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

   canceled or when validation fails.
 - Test that the Eviction has the `Canceled=True` condition when all the EvictionRequest are canceled.
-- Test that the Eviction and EvictionRequests have the `Evicted=True` condition when the pod is terminated.
+- Test that the Eviction and EvictionRequests have the `TargetEvicted=True` condition when the pod is terminated.

 ##### e2e tests